VictorKabata/Notflix/README.md

 ### __Data__

-The ```data``` layer is responsibile for selecting the proper data source for the domain layer.
+The ```data``` layer is responsible for selecting the proper data source for the domain layer.
 It contains the implementations of the repositories declared in the domain layer.

 Components of data layer include: